maddc0de/music-library/artist_repository_class_recipe.md

   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, title, release_year, artist_id FROM albums;
+    # SELECT id, name, genre FROM artists;

-    # Returns an array of Album objects.
+    # Returns an array of Artist objects.
+  end

+  # Selecting a single record
+  # given the id in argument(number)
+  def find(id)
+    # Executes the sql query:
+    # SELECT id, name, genre FROM artists WHERE id = $1

+    # returns a single Artist object
   end

 end